asaines/NATO_Russo_Ukriane_War/README.md

 ## Structure

-- **Analysis**: The core analysis is presented in markdown format [here](https://asaines.github.io/NATO_Russo_Ukriane_War/), generated using R. The analysis includes:
+- **Analysis**: The core analysis is conducted and presented in a single R Markdown file, which includes:

-  - Key events timeline
-  - Military actions and outcomes
-  - Geopolitical and economic impacts
-- **Data**: Raw and processed data used for the analysis is available in the `data` folder.
-- **Scripts**: R scripts for data processing and visualization are located in the `scripts` folder.
+  - **Sentiment Analysis**: Evaluation of public sentiment towards NATO using 4870 tweets in English from 27 European countries collected on June 15, 2022.
+  - **Geospatial Visualization**: The use of heat maps and scatter plots to illustrate sentiment distribution across different regions of Europe.
+  - **Proximity Analysis**: Investigation into how geographical proximity to Russia affects the sentiment towards NATO.

+- **Scripts and Results**: The R Markdown file also contains the necessary scripts for data processing, sentiment analysis, and visualization.
+It includes all the code used to generate the results, providing a comprehensive view of the methodology and findings:

+## Full Analysis

+For a detailed view of the analysis, including interactive visualizations and the complete methodology, visit the [full analysis report](https://asaines.github.io/NATO_Russo_Ukriane_War/).

 ## Usage